widiyanata/wa-gateways-claude/memory-bank/progress.md

 ## Overall Project Status

-The WhatsApp Gateway is currently in a functional state with all core features implemented and the AI Integration MVP in place.
-The system now has the foundation for AI-powered automated responses to incoming messages, with a placeholder implementation that can be connected to an external AI service.
-The modular architecture has proven effective, allowing for the integration of new components without significant changes to the existing codebase.
+The WhatsApp Gateway is currently in a functional state with all core features implemented and the AI Integration enhanced with multiple AI service providers.
+The system now provides AI-powered automated responses to incoming messages using either OpenAI or DeepSeek AI.
+The modular architecture has proven effective, allowing for the integration of new components and service providers without significant changes to the existing codebase.

-**Current Phase**: AI Integration Implementation
+**Current Phase**: AI Integration Advanced Features